Skip to content

 Answer: In the south.

-Why it works in the car: I-10 runs across the southern US.
-I-90 runs far north.
+The catch the car enjoys: I-10 runs across the southern US while I-90 runs far north near the Canadian border, so the latitude difference becomes obvious the moment somebody explains the numbering logic.
 Once you know it, you can’t unsee it.

 22. What federal umbrella name covers National Scenic Byways and All-American Roads?
 (Hard)